-Hydro Tasmania proposed in a submission that the Commission should consider a counter-factual version of the Split Snowy Region where Murray remained the RRN for the Murray region, but proposed the inclusion of a Southern Generators Rule offset type arrangement to manage the negative residues on the Victoria-Murray interconnector.44 The Commission did not consider this option further for two reasons.
+Hydro Tasmania proposed in a submission that the Commission should consider a counter-factual version of the Split Snowy Region where Murray remained the RRN for the Murray region, but proposed the inclusion of a Southern Generators Rule offset type arrangement to manage the negative residues on the Victoria-Murray interconnector.41 The Commission did not consider this option further for two reasons.

 The first was that it was not put forward to the Commission as a formal Rule change proposal.
 While the Commission considered counter-factuals in its draft Rule determination on the Abolition proposal, the Commission made clear that it considered it was unable to implement a counter-factual without a formal Rule change proposal.
-As noted above the Commission received two additional Rule change proposals following the Consultation Forum on the Abolition proposal draft
+As noted above the Commission received two additional Rule change proposals following the Consultation Forum on the Abolition proposal draft Rule determination.
+Because these were submitted as formal Rule change proposals the Commission was able to assess them as implementable alternatives to the

-44 Hydro Tasmania, s.99 submission, Abolition of Snowy Region, Draft Rule Determination (Abolition), p.2-3.
+41 Hydro Tasmania, s.99 submission, Abolition of Snowy Region, Draft Rule Determination (Abolition), p.2-3.